skyline-nine/beluga/README.md

 beluga.py windows version = 100% working tested

-beluga.py macos version = 80% working tested some features are broken
+beluga.py macos version = 100% kind of? working tested some features are broken and due to such are currently removed until further notice

 beluga.py linux version = ?% unknown not tested